 - Your chances of getting a legal adult to agree to detox treatment—or a minor to cooperate with it—improve if you broach the topic when your child is most likely to prove agreeable (usually when they’re sober and life-with-drinking is looking its worst), and if you have a specific detox program ready to recommend.
 You’ll need to do more advanced research than simply Googling “drug rehab Orange County” or even “Orange County detox adolescents alcohol California”: confirm in advance that the place has been in business for some time, has a good reputation and is staffed by people with established medical credentials—then, visit the place personally to make certain.
 (With a minor, it can work even better to have two or three options in mind and take your child to visit each personally, leaving the final “which place” decision to him or her.)

-- Yes, your child does need a professional detox program: “home detox” is never safe with any addiction, and alcohol addiction is among the most dangerous conditions to try it with.
-(At most heroin treatment centers, heroin replacement detox centers and other places specializing in opiate treatment, patients only develop agonizing but non-lethal flulike symptoms; with alcohol, there’s a significant risk of seizure or cardiac arrest.)
+- Yes, your child does need a professional detox program: “home detox” is never safe for any addiction, and alcohol addiction is among the most dangerous conditions to try it with.
+(At most heroin treatment centers, heroin replacement detox centers, and other places specializing in opiate treatment, patients only develop agonizing but non-lethal flulike symptoms; with alcohol, there’s a significant risk of seizure or cardiac arrest.)
 Often, alcohol detox medication is required to help a patient through withdrawal, and a licensed MD has to write the prescription.

 - When detox is officially over, long-term recovery has only begun.
 Be prepared to offer your child your best support even when you find it annoyingly inconvenient to attend family therapy or ban wine from your house.